Planning for different groups of employees

 Some individuals may be advised not to have the vaccine due to a medical condition, while others may be allergic or have trypanophobia (a fear of needles).
 These people could be protected by the disability provisions within the Equality Act 2010 if they refuse the vaccine.

 It is possible that some allergic reactions could be protected as a disability but this should not be an issue if employees refuse the vaccine due to an allergy.
 Following the initial roll-out, the MHRA has advised that individuals with a history of anaphylaxis to food, an identified drug or vaccine, or an insect sting can still receive any COVID-19 vaccine, as long as they are not known to be allergic to any component of the vaccine.
-The policy for recipients of the current Pfizer COVID-19 vaccines is that the person should wait for a minimum of 15 minutes before leaving the vaccination site and especially before driving.
-All vaccination sites should have equipment for managing an anaphylactic reaction.

-For employees with a genuine medical reason that prevents vaccination, employers should take other steps with regards to health and safety, for example reinforcing their COVID-19 risk management, facilitating remote working where possible, or considering a different role.
+For employees with a genuine medical reason that prevents vaccination, employers should take other steps with regards to health and safety, for example reinforcing their COVID-19 risk management, regular testing, facilitating remote working where possible, or considering a different role.
 In some cases, medical advice may need to be taken with the employee’s consent.